 Fees for professional speaking engagements are arranged on a per-event basis because of the tremendous number of factors involved.
 For travelling engagements, speaking fees are in addition to travel and accomodation costs.

-Of course.
+Absolutely.
 Linda is available for any type of media interview: phone-in, live radio, television, online and print.

-No one gets up in the morning thinking 'how can I screw up my kids' life today?' even if that's what it looks like from the outside.
+No one gets up in the morning thinking 'how can I screw up my kid's life today?' even if that's what it looks like from the outside.

 The only way you could get out of the mess you've made is by making the mess to get out of --blame doesn't help anyone improve their parenting skills.